open-web3-stack/open-runtime-module-library/README.md

 #### Tokens
 - [asset-registry](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/asset-registry)
 	- Register asset / token metadata including name, decimals, and XCM MultiLocation
-	- Developed by Interlay team, received contribution by Centrifuge, used by Interlay & Centrifuge and maybe others.
 	- Partially based on the Acala’s asset-registry pallet, which includes some Acala specific code (e.g. EVM+) so not suitable for other teams.
 - [currencies](https://github.com/open-web3-stack/open-runtime-module-library/tree/master/currencies)
 	- Provide an unified interface to combine pallet-balances and orml-tokens